 What if I tell you that I am against the government sanctioning marriages between a man and a woman as well?
 Am I against marriage?
 Am I an anarchist?
 Am I insane?

-My solution is to leave marriage where it belongs - in religious and private institutions.
+My solution is to leave the marriage tradition where it belongs - in religious and private institutions.

 What business is it of the government to sanction relationships between consenting adults?
 Why is it up to the government to define what marriage is?
 Why should the government be involved in promoting or discouraging particular types of relationships?